LaunchCodeEducation/intro-to-professional-web-dev-wiki/Grading-and-Student-Progress.md

 # Student Progress
 The student's work and data in Canvas can be used to gauge how well the student is doing.
-Also use in person check ins to get a full picture of how a student is doing.
+Also use in person check-ins to get a full picture of how a student is doing.
 * Attendance Record
   * If a student doesn't come to class, then they are likely going to struggle.
 * Concept Checks